 2.8 Updates to Total Retail Load Forecast(12/11/24 Version)

-If «Customer Name» submits an updated Total Retail Load forecast pursuant to section 17.6.2 of the body of the Agreement, BPA updates «Customer Name»’s forecast Net Requirement and calculates an Above-CHWM Load amount greater than «Customer Name»’s Above-CHWM Load amount, established in the Above-CHWM Load Process, then «Customer Name» shall apply Dedicated Resources to serve the difference between (1) the amount established in the Above-CHWM Load Process and (2) any additional Above-CHWM Load amount established through such updated Total Retail Load forecast, for the applicable Rate Period.
+If «Customer Name» submits an updated Total Retail Load forecast pursuant to section 17.6.2 of the body of the Agreement, and BPA updates «Customer Name»’s forecast Net Requirement and calculates an Above-CHWM Load amount greater than «Customer Name»’s Above-CHWM Load amount established in the Above-CHWM Load Process, then «Customer Name» shall apply Dedicated Resources to serve the difference between (1) the amount established in the Above-CHWM Load Process and (2) any additional Above-CHWM Load amount established through such updated Total Retail Load forecast, for the applicable Rate Period.
 By March 31 following such calculation and determination, BPA will update Exhibit A with any changes to «Customer Name»’s Dedicated Resource amounts.

 END BLOCK and SLICE/BLOCK templates.

+Option 1: Include the following for customers that are not JOEs.

 2.9 Amounts of Power to be Billed at Tier 2 Rates(12/19/24 Version)